linearmouse/linearmouse/Documentation/Configuration.md

 ### Switch spaces (desktops) with the <kbd>command + back</kbd> and <kbd>command + forward</kbd>

-`spaceLeft` and `spaceRight` can be used to move left and right a space.
+`missionControl.spaceLeft` and `missionControl.spaceRight` can be used to move left and right a space.

 ```json
 {